Chia-Network/chia-docs/docs/consensus/multiple-blocks.md

 </figcaption>
 </figure>

 As you can see in Figure 7, multiple blocks can get infused into the same sub-slot.
-Chia’s system targets one block every 18.75 seconds on average (32 blocks per sub-slot), and this is adjusted every 4608 blocks (around 24 hours) through the work difficulty algorithm.
+Chia's system targets one block every 18.75 seconds on average (32 blocks per sub-slot), and this is adjusted every 4608 blocks (around 24 hours) through the work difficulty algorithm.

 VDF proofs span:

 - from the previous infusion point before the current signage point to the current signage point, and
 - from the previous infusion point to the current infusion point.
   This means that the VDF proofs required for each block can overlap.

 In the example in Figure 7, B2 contains a VDF proof from B1 to sp2, and from B1 to B2.
 B3 contains a proof from B1 to sp3, and from B2 to B3.
-B2 does not depend at all on B3, but B3 depends on B2, since its VDF is from B2’s infusion point.
+B2 does not depend at all on B3, but B3 depends on B2, since its VDF is from B2's infusion point.

 As discussed in [Signage and Infusion Points page](/signage-and-infusion-points), the blocks get created at the signage points, but they are missing the infusion point VDF.
 Once this VDF is added, the block is finished, and forms part of the blockchain.